xavierallem/EmbeddedLinux-C/assignments/practice/problem2.md

 - The code must be divided into functions
 - **Must** have documentation for using the program.
 - Code **Must** follow the given Coding Standards.
+- Code **Must** handle all the errors for the system calls that it is using.

 #### Note: Documentation of the whole program is a must criteria for the completion of the Assignment.